veda-lab-ece/veda-lab-ece/README.md

 ### Hi there 👋

+Welcome to the official repository of
+### PSG-TI VLSI and Embedded Design Automation (VEDA) Laboratory
+Department of ECE,
+PSG College of Technology,
+Coimbatore.

+Read our first article here:

 <!--
 **veda-lab-ece/veda-lab-ece** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.